pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-kubernetes-secrets.md

 ### Example 2: Reading a Secret

-1. Run the following `kubectl` command along with the name of the secret:
+1. Run the following `kubectl` command along with the name of the secret.

     ```bash
     $ kubectl get secret shhhhhh